 In 2003, primary education was made free to all students in Kenya.
 This policy increased primary school attendance by almost forty percent within four years.
-However, quality of education is an ongoing issue in Kenya, particularly at the primary level where illiteracy rates are increasing and issues related to overcrowding and facility shortages persist.
+However, the quality of education remains an ongoing issue in the country, particularly at the primary level where illiteracy rates are increasing, and issues related to overcrowding and facility shortages persist.
 Furthermore, the path of Kenya’s primary education curriculum and teacher training was largely paved during the British colonial era and remains stagnant today.
-Pressure to get results is immense for both teachers and students under this system and the learning atmosphere it generates is typically not one where children are encouraged to deeply digest content or develop creative problem solving skills.
+Pressure to get results is immense for both teachers and students under this system and the learning atmosphere it generates is typically not one where children are encouraged to deeply digest content or develop creative problem-solving skills.

-Practical: Training and participation in best-practice instructional strategies such as thematic instruction, multi-aged classrooms, individualized educational planning, drama-based education, STEAM, project-based learning, environmentally-focused sustainability and practice, “Peace Hero” curriculum and more.
+- Apply instructional strategies such as thematic instruction, individualized educational planning, drama-based education, project-based learning, and environmentally-focused sustainability and practice

 Customize Your Program